-- Identification of cash generating units; - Estimated use of the plant measured by its Equivalent Full Load Hours (EFLH) defined as annual ton-hours of cooling actually supplied divided by the supplying chiller's design capacity in tons; - Amount and timing of revenue relating to capacity of the plant not connected at the year end; - Inflation rate (3%) used to extrapolate cash flows beyond the period of the initial agreement with the respective customer; - Cost of construction relating to plant and equipment under construction based on contracts signed to date and estimate of cost required to complete; - Discount rate based on the Company's WACC of 8.5% (2010: 8.5%); and - Terminal value of distribution assets and buildings.
+- Identification of cash generating units; - Estimated use of the plant measured by its Equivalent Full Load Hours (EFLH) defined as annual ton-hours of cooling actually supplied divided by the supplying chiller's design capacity in tons; - Amount and timing of revenue relating to capacity of the plant, - a. contracted but not connected at year end; and - b. not connected at year end; - Inflation rate (3%) used to extrapolate cash flows beyond the period of the initial agreement with the respective customer; - Cost of construction relating to plant and equipment under construction based on contracts signed to date and estimate of cost required to complete; - Discount rate based on the Company's WACC of 8.5% (2011: 8.5%); and - Terminal value of distribution assets and buildings.